 Relational Similarity

-Instead of requiring exact vector arithmetic, relational similarity measures how well a model captures that two pairs share a relationship:
+Instead of requiring exact vector arithmetic to find an unknown word, relational similarity directly measures how well a model captures that two word pairs share the same relationship.
+Given two complete word pairs, it asks: "Do these pairs exhibit the same relationship?"

 where: